sshubham-prog/Data-Science-blog-post---Submission/README.md

 This project is executed in a Jupyter Notebook with the help of below packages

-Numpy
+1. Numpy
-Pandas
+2. Pandas
-Matplotlib
+3. Matplotlib
-Seaborn
+4. Seaborn
-Calendar
+5. XGBoost
+6. nltk
+7. BayesianOptimization

 ## Conclusion <a name="files"></a>